 “The islands are both very accessible,” McWhorter says.
 “They are one of the reasons that this is the most unique water asset in the Lower 48.”

-The lake dates from 1969 when Texas Power & Light Company constructed an earthen dam measuring 4,350 feet to capture water from Big Brown and Little Brown Creeks.
+In 1969, Texas Power & Light Company constructed a 4,350-foot earthen dam to capture water from Big Brown and Little Brown Creeks.
 Since 1976, the company and its successors — most recently Vistra — have leased 1,800 acres at the southern portion of the property to Texas Parks & Wildlife Department for $1 a year.
 In 2018, Vistra retired the Big Brown Power Plant and gave the state two years’ notice.
 (The lease is not perpetual and can be cancelled.)
 Two public boat ramps are in place as are two homes for the park rangers.
 All transfer with the sale.

 “As we’ve become experts on larger lakes, we have come to realize that many of the same questions about owning a 30-acre lake apply to owning a 2,000-acre lake,” McWhorter says.
-One example would be liability issues associated with such a large dam.
-McWhorter and Hortenstine note that having the dam inspected annually and keeping maintenance up to date — both of which are the case with Fairfield Lake — are important precautionary measures.
+For instance, liability issues associated with such a large dam.
+McWhorter and Hortenstine note that annual inspections and up-to-date maintenance — both of which apply to Fairfield Lake — are important precautionary measures.

 The water rights and recreational resources are unparalleled.
 And although the property is located less than 10 minutes from Interstate 45, the idyllic landscape is completely invisible from highways or main thoroughfares.